vsubrakova/defense-explorer/README.md

 Prior to this analysis, the samples were screened for immune systems using PADLOC [1] and DefenseFinder [2] tools.

-Data is presented in GenBank format, see example in the `./data/gbk` folder.
+Test data is presented in GenBank format, see example in the `./data/gbk` folder.
+The experimental data underlying these results are confidential and protected by an NDA.

 ### Workflow